tamarabarnes/ISK1001-Assessment_3/feedbacklog.md

 # FEEDBACK LOG - Perilous Python V1.0 Project

-Team Members: Copper, Lorena and Tamara
+Team Members: Lorena and Tamara

 ### Notes:
 Use this log to track feedback throughout the project.